 Peter was born in Leipzig, in the former German Democratic Republic.
-He holds three Masters' degrees, in Communications (Leipzig U, Germany), International Relations (FLACSO, Argentina), and Economics (USC).
-After completing his coursework at USC, Peter spent a year in Beijing, learning Chinese in the UC Berkeley-managed Inter-University Program at Tsinghua University and studying the Chinese political economy of finance at Peking University with the support of a CSC China government scholarship.
+He holds three Masters' degrees, in Economics (USC), International Relations (FLACSO, Argentina), and Communications (Leipzig U, Germany).
+After completing his coursework at USC, Peter spent a year in Beijing, taking intensive Chinese language classes at Tsinghua University's Inter-University Program and studying the Chinese political economy of finance at Peking University with the support of a CSC China government scholarship.
 Peter's research interests include the international political economy of finance, regulatory capture, transgovernmental networks, and the political economy of China and Latin America.
-His dissertation explores the politics of global financial regulatory reform in the G20 and the Financial Stability Board.
-He has co-authored (with Roberto Bouzas) a paper titled “The Interamerican Development Bank and Half a Century of Regional Integration in Latin America and the Caribbean,” (Integration & Trade, January 2009).
-A recent paper, co-authored with USC Professor Saori Katada and titled "Fault Lines and Issue Linkages at the G20: New Challenges for Global Economic Governance" has been published in Global Policy Journal in 2013.
+His dissertation analyzes the politics of global financial regulatory reform in the G20 and the Financial Stability Board.
+He has co-authored (with USC Professor Saori Katada) a paper, titled "Fault Lines and Issue Linkages at the G20: New Challenges for Global Economic Governance" (Global Policy Journal 2013).
+A recent paper on "Innovation and Deadlock in Global Financial Governance" is forthcoming in the Review of International Political Economy.

 Visit the Dornsife College political and international relations site